unibas-tilics/tilics/2024/Firewall/article.md

 A firewall works just like your front door.
 It's there to protect your network by checking who's trying to get in and only allowing trusted data to enter.
+In a stateful setup, the firewall even remembers previous interactions, allowing it to make smarter decisions about who to let in.
 If something suspicious tries to slip in without permission, the firewall blocks it, just like you would close the door on an unexpected stranger.